 WordPress performance monitoring matters because a site does not need to be fully down to start losing users, revenue, or trust.
 In many cases, the early warning sign is simply that the site becomes slower and less stable over time.

 That is why performance monitoring should sit next to uptime monitoring, not behind it.
+For the broader monitoring layer, start with WordPress Monitoring.

 Why WordPress performance monitoring matters